rohitkadhe/MusicTransfer/README.md

 ## Running the server locally

-- Open terminal of choice
+- Open a terminal of choice
 - Change directories into the project directory then into the 'server' directory
 - Type 'npm run dev'

 ## Running the client locally

-- Open terminal of choice
+- Open a terminal of choice
 - Change directories into the project directory then into the 'music_transfer_client' directory
 - Type 'npm start'